tarsil/saffier/README.md

 Saffier is and always will be free and belongs to the community but due to the advancement of the [Dymmond](https://github.com/dymmond) ecosystem, it was decided to persue the continuation of a more customisable, versatile, modular and faster tool to maintain and grow, [Edgy](https://edgy.dymmond.com).
-This does not mean Saffier will be forgotte, quite the opposite but the main efforts are focused on the open source of the ecosystem of Dymmond as there is a lot of work to carry on and the community is driven by that.
+This does not mean Saffier will be forgotten, quite the opposite but the main efforts are focused on the open source of the ecosystem of Dymmond as there is a lot of work to carry on and the community is driven by that.